day-katy/SassTask/README.md

 # SassTask

 This is our final project for Makers Academy.
 This is a mobile app.

 ## To Run This App

+- Clone this repo
+- CD into SassTask and open the file
+- Run Yarn to install the dependencies
+- Run 'expo start'

+## Android user:

+- Install the ExpoGo app on your android.
+- Either enter 'a' into the terminal or scan the barcode with your phone camera.

+## Iphone user:

+- Install the ExpoGo app on your iphone.
+- Either enter 'i' into the terminal or scan the barcode with your phone camera.

 ## Wireframe

 https://wireframe.cc/pro/pp/21df94671423933

 ### MVP User Stories

 ```
 As a sassquatch who has a thing to get done,
 so I can remember what I need to get done,